Flamefire/lineageos_lilac/README.md

     The `make` below will abort with a more or less descriptive error if you miss this, so just try.

-    This also requires applying at least these patches in `device/sony/lilac/patches`:
+    This also requires applying at least the new Clang patches below (`--minclang` option).

-    - `allow-newer-kernel-clang.patch`
-    - `update-kernel-clang-for-host-cc.patch`

     Alternatively you can comment out the `TARGET_KERNEL_CLANG_VERSION :=` line in `device/sony/yoshino-common/BoardConfigPlatform.mk`.